gkapfham/pyohio2018-presentation/README.md

-Since these slides are implemented in the [Spectacle](https://github.com/FormidableLabs/spectacle) framework, you may need to use Chrome Developer Tools, augmented with the React Developer Plugin, to resolve errors that prevent the slides from displaying correctly.
+Since these slides are implemented in the [Spectacle](https://github.com/FormidableLabs/spectacle) framework, you may need to use Chrome or Firefox Developer Tools, augmented with the React Developer Plugin, to resolve errors that prevent the slides from displaying correctly.
+In my experience, it is also important to use Developer Tools to check the slides at different simulated resolutions so as to ensure that they display properly when connected to a projector.

 ## Problems or Praise